polterguy/phosphorusfive-dox/appendix-expression-iterators.md

 By intelligently combining your iterators, you can often reduce what would require hundreds of lines of code in e.g. traditional C#, to a single expression in P5 - Removing all recursive method/function invocations in the process.

 Imagine you have a tree, where you wish to update every single value part of your tree, to a single value, depending upon some criteria.
 This is easily done with a single expression in Hyperlambda - While in C# it would require reursive method invocations, and lots of complicated ideas, that are especially difficult to understand for noobs.
-Below is an example, of a piece of lambda, that updates every single CSS class, of all of our "buttons" HTML elements, recursively, without using recursion.
+Below is an example that updates every single CSS class, of all of our "buttons" HTML elements, recursively, without actually using recursion.

 ```
 create-widget